openapi-json-schema-tools/openapi-json-schema-generator/README.md

 To get a list of **general** options available, please run `java -jar target/openapi-json-schema-generator-cli.jar help generate`

-To get a list of PHP specified options (which can be passed to the generator with a config file via the `-c` option), please run `java -jar target/openapi-json-schema-generator-cli.jar config-help -g php`
+To get a list of python specified options (which can be passed to the generator with a config file via the `-c` option), please run `java -jar target/openapi-json-schema-generator-cli.jar config-help -g python`

 ## Usage